 In November of 2008, just three months after my injury, I was mobilized and deployed to Iraq for Operation Iraqi Freedom.
 I returned in November of 2009 and resumed again my career as a Spokane firefighter.

-By the end of my deployment, I retired as a Colonel from the United States Army Reserve on July 1st, 2017, after thirty years of proud and dedicated service for my country.
+I retired as a Colonel from the United States Army Reserve on July 1st, 2017, after thirty years of proud and dedicated service for my country.

 I am the recipient of the Army Legion of Merit Medal, Bronze Star Medal, numerous Meritorious Service Medals with Oak Leaf Clusters, the Army Global War on Terrorism Service Medal, and Parachutist Badge.